CissiWong/weather-api/README.md

 }
 ```

+As you can see, there's a bunch of useful information in there - including current temperature, windspeed, humidity, etc.

-Use the `fetch()` function in JavaScript to load the weather into your page.
+You will need to use the `fetch()` function in JavaScript to load the weather data into your page, and then select the values you want to inject into the DOM from the JSON which comes from the API.

 ### Present the data on your page

-Your task is to present the data, the city, the temperature in celsius and what type of weather it is.
+Your task is to present the data: the city name, the temperature, and what type of weather it is (the "description" in the JSON).

-Style your page how you want to with CSS OR add more data, see suggestions in the extra assignments.
+Once you get the data onto your page, style your page however you'd like to with CSS, OR add more data to make it even more useful!
+See suggestions in the stretch goals section.

 ## How to complete this assignment

-The `starter-code` folder containers a boilerplate html file with a linked js file.

-To complete this assignment, you need to fork this repository, add your code, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
+To complete this assignment, you need to fork this repository, add your code in the "code" folder, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
 [Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.

 ### :books: Reading List